 FSRA also has the authority to ensure that credit unions manage their operations in a prudent manner.
 The CUCPA requires that credit unions apply to FSRA for approval of all business activities, including:

-- Purchasing or selling assets in excess of 15% of a credit union’s total assets
+- Purchasing or selling assets

 - Borrowing from another credit union